 Andy Sieg is president of Merrill Lynch Wealth Management (MLWM) and a member of Bank of America’s executive management team.
-As head of MLWM, he oversees approximately 25,000 employees – including nearly 14,800 financial advisors – who provide investment and wealth management solutions to individuals and businesses across the U.S.
+As head of MLWM, he oversees approximately 25,000 employees – including more than 14,700 financial advisors – who provide investment and wealth management strategies to individuals and businesses across the U.S.

-Since joining Merrill Lynch in 1992, Sieg has held a succession of senior strategy, product and field leadership roles in the Global Wealth Management business.
+Since joining Merrill Lynch in 1992, Sieg has held a succession of senior strategy, product and field leadership roles in the wealth management business.
 From 2005 to 2009, he led the Emerging Affluent Client Segment within Citigroup Global Wealth Management.
-In 2009, after Merrill Lynch’s acquisition by Bank of America, Sieg returned to Merrill Lynch.
+In 2009, after Merrill’s acquisition by Bank of America, Sieg returned to Merrill.

 Earlier in his career, Sieg served in the White House as an aide to the assistant to the president for Economic and Domestic Policy.
 In 2015, he participated in the White House Conference on Aging.